margitantal68/FASTAPI/module2_fastapi_intro/README.md

-# Module 2: Introduction to FastAPI
+# Module 2: Getting started with FastAPI

 Welcome to the second module of the FastAPI tutorial!
 This module provides an introduction to query and path parameters, as well as pydantic models and data validation.